Sara Underwood Bares Booty In Pink Thong Bikini

 “Extensions?!
 I’d love to see more shots of you w long hair!” one fan said.

-Another fan couldn’t decide which was more gorgeous, Underwood’s body or the location she took the photo.
+Another fan couldn’t decide which was more gorgeous, Underwood’s body or the location where she took the photo.

 “This is gorgeous!
 Where is this.. also you are goals,” the fan said.